 The directors consider the outbreak and impact of COVID-19 to be a non-adjusting post-balance sheet event.

 Future developments

-As a significant operator in the retail industry, the Company will continue to expand its retail operations with a focus on opening new stores, launching new brands and continuing to improve the in-store customer experience.
+As a significant operator in the Maltese retail industry, the company will continue to expand and diversify its retail operations and is actively pursuing such options.